Chia-Network/pool-reference/SPECIFICATION.md

 #### payload.launcher_id
 The unique identifier of the farmer's singleton, see [Farmer identification](#farmer-identification).

-#### payload.owner_public_key
-The current owner public key of the farmer's singleton in BLS G1 format.
-This can change on the blockchain, but the initial implementation does not change it.
-It is used to transfer ownership of plots or singletons.
-The pool must check that the current incarnation of the singleton matches this value.

 #### payload.authentication_public_key
 The public key of the authentication key, which is is a temporary key used by the farmer to sign all of their requests